decrypto-org/rupture/README.md

 ### Javascript

 Rupture uses Javascript for communication between the client code and the realtime server.
-Client code is compiled using *browserify* and server code is run on *Node.js*.
+Client code is compiled using *babel* and server code is run on *Node.js*.

 #### Injection
  - Install injection.